elehcimd/pynb/README.md

 ## Usage

-`nbpymd` can be used in two ways: as a command line tool and as a library.
+`nbpymd` can be used in two ways: as a command line tool (`nbapp`) and as a package class (`nbpymd.Notebook`).
 The command line tool `nbapp` is tailored for simplicity and is the fastest way to write & run a notebook.
-The library access provides a finer control on parametrization and execution.
+The `nbpymd.Notebook` class provides a finer control on parametrization and execution.

-### The `nbapp` command line tool
+### Method 1: The `nbapp` command line tool

 To run the notebook defined in `sum.py`: